AD Cleanup Dashboard

 The Active Directory Cleanup tool requires read rights to Active Directory OUs and their computer objects contained within for the specific domain.
 It also needs read rights to Configuration Manager Device Collections, the ability to query collection membership, and read rights to the Configuration Manager devices themselves.

-If you have entered the ConfigMgr database information by entering the database information in the Configure Recast RCT application or the Recast Management server, you will need to have at least "Read Only" Access to the ConfigMgr SQL Database.
+If you have entered the ConfigMgr database information in Recast Management Server or the Configure Recast Console Extension application, you will need to have at least "Read Only" Access to the ConfigMgr SQL Database.